verdaux/BookNotes/Phrases/Impressors 23.md

 - [ ] The human body was not meant to endure 2 trump terms in one lifetime.
 - [ ] If you live in the terminal.
 If you have opinions about the command line I'd love to talk to you.
 - [ ] Biggest fan of how the sun glitters on water.
+- [ ] 3 months ago I was obsessed with a soda can
 For you.
 I’m already perfect.
 — James Baldwin